 Insidious: The Last Key - Parapsychologist Elise Rainier faces her most fearsome and personal haunting yet - in her own family home.
 I really enjoy the Insidious movies and love Lin Shaye, and I'm so looking forward to seeing this film.
 Another bonus is that it is directed by Adam Robitel, who directed the amazing The Taking of Deborah Logan (one of my favorite films from 2014)!
 This released theatrically January 5th, 2018.
 UPDATE: I saw it and liked it!
 Not one of the best films of the series, but definitely interesting and well-made.

 Mom and Dad - A teenage girl and her little brother must survive a wild 24 hours during which a mass hysteria of unknown origins causes parents to turn violently on their own kids.
 This horror-comedy looks like a crazy good time, especially since it stars Nicolas Cage and is directed by the guy who did the high-adrenaline Crank films.
 This will be released January 19th, 2018.
+UPDATE: I really wanted to like it, and part of me did, but the other part of me just couldn't get over the Crank-style camera angles and weird energy.

 The Open House - A teenager and his mother find themselves besieged by threatening forces when they move into a new house.
 I'm digging the trailer for this one, and it looks like it could either be a home invasion story or perhaps something a little bit more supernatural.
 Either way, I'm excited to check it out when it hits Netflix January 19th, 2018.
 UPDATE: Don't waste your time with this one, it starts strong but never develops into anything worthwhile.